 Marine growth, weed, barnacles and other sub-aquatic organisms that cling to the hull of a vessel can decrease its performance and, if a commercial vessel, its profitability.
-Not only do they slow the boat down, some marine growth also cause severe damage to the bottom of the boat over time.
+Not only do they slow the boat down, some marine growth also causes severe damage to the bottom of the boat over time.
 Antifouling paints can prevent this from happening to yachts and boats.

 Rawlins Paints stock a range of marine and antifouling paints, including hard and self-polishing coatings.
-Self polishing antifoul paints work by dissolving at a steady and known rate, so that there is always a fresh coat of antifouling protection in contact with the sea.
+Self-polishing antifoul paints work by dissolving at a steady and known rate, so that there is always a fresh coat of antifouling protection in contact with the sea.
 It’s perfect for most types of boats, including sailing boats, yachts and cruisers.

 Hard antifouling paints contain an insoluble binder and so the performance of the coating declines throughout the season.
 Ideal for speed boats these are very easy to sand and can be polished to give a smooth surface.

 We have a range of Teamac Antifouling paint products, including Teamac Antifouling D. This is an antifoul coating only to be used on steel, wood and GRP.
 This award-winning antifoul paint offers superior performance with a softer film than Teamac Tropical Killa Antifouling and has been developed specifically for boats and yachts that have a speed up to 30 knots.
 If the boat is kept in sea water, then the antifouling coating will need to be replaced every 18 months.
 Easily applied by brush, roller or spray.

 If you need an aluminium antifouling paint, Teamac Antifouling A is a high quality antifoul paint specifically for that surface.
 You will need to apply two coats to make sure the antifouling coating is as durable and effective as possible.